Chicago Better Housing Association: Affordable housing

 On November 7, 2002, the City of Chicago Empowerment Zone/Enterprise Community Coordinating Council voted and recommended to Mayor Richard M. Daley to award a grant of $250,000 to the CBHA for the purpose of constructing new single-family and "two-flat" homes in the Englewood district of Chicago, as part of an Enterprise Community Zone.
 The homes were to be constructed in the area "bounded by Princeton Avenue on the east, Stewart Avenue on the west, 61st Street on the south and 59th Place on the north.
 These were Community Development Block Grant funds, and were part of an effort to construct up to 50 homes.
 A dozen units were built before construction of new housing collapsed in 2008 due to the lending crisis caused by mortgage lending in the subprime markets.

 Campaign 2008

-Some individuals made note during the campaign of the association between Democrat Presidential Candidate Barack Obama and the CBHA.
+Some individuals made note during the campaign of the association between Democratic Presidential Candidate Barack Obama and the CBHA.
 This association is in dispute, despite the reporting from the Chicago Sun-Times.